pdl/jtl/spec/draft.md

 Returns the contents of the variable with the name given in `name`, which must produce a single string.

-### callParam

- - name

-Returns the contents a parameter with the name given in `name`, which must produce a single string.

 ### callFunction

  - name